Foreman should support a "versioning" backend (for templates, params/vars, etc)

 It would be great to be able to do some kind of export to a directory, but without some sort of import mechanism, it's only half as useful.

 Each db update could trigger the same kind of change in the filesystem representation, but it is a brittle method: Either everything should be exported over and over again, guaranteeing a consistent export, either we risk inconsistencies when someone decided to change file contents.

-#5 Updated by Doug Weimer about 7 years ago
+#5 Updated by Doug Weimer over 7 years ago

 Has anyone started working on implementing one of these methods?
 I'm interested in finding a way to get foreman information into a version control system and have some time to work on the problem.
 My initial thought is something similar to a post commit hook where a script is called when a change is made.
 That would give a lot of flexibility in implementing different versioning backends.
 The downside would be that it could be difficult to handle rollback and provide version history through the web UI.

 To go the other direction (text file changes -> foreman), could the API be used to send in updates?
 If so, then all that would be needed is a standardized file layout for the configuration files and post commit hooks could be used to submit the contents for the changed files via the API.

 #7 Updated by Ohad Levy about 7 years ago

 It is possible to use the API to get the template content, and its even possible to use the API to store new content, so a simple wrapper around an editor / VCS should not be too hard to do.